noidexe/Enjin-Coin-Documentation/docs/trusted_platform.md

 ## Linking Your Wallet

 Every user for your app requires an App Identity which is used to hold the user's unique wallet address and links the user to your app.

+Identities are distinct from user ids, and are a way to decouple users from wallet addresses.
+Identities are either linked, or unlinked.
+If they are linked, they contain a valid Ethereum address.
+Unlinked identities have a like code like `BXXAZK`.
+It is important to know that **there can only be one identity per user, per app/game.**
+You cannot directly connect a user id to a wallet.

+For example, user `bob` can link his wallet `0xabcd`to the game `Space Monkies`, but cannot link multiple wallets to that particular game.
+If `bob` wants to use a different wallet with `Space Monkies`, he will need to unlink the current wallet, and re-link with the new wallet.

 An identity will automatically be created for new users if you set an app id in the `X-App-Id` cookie/header when creating the user.

 To accept and sign any transactions, you will need to link your Enjin Wallet (Dev version) app to your App Identity.
 To do this, you will need to find your **Linking Code**.
 ```